jvanbuel/fastapi-photo/README.md

 - It should run faster on Azure App Service, because higher cloud bandwidth
 - Separate container to process Blob Triggers for resize (if you want both original image and resize, otherwise request time will be some of both actions)
 - Try profiling with Jaeger and OpenTelemetry

+JPG are not always JPG...
+File extensions can lie!